xHaroonAhmed/CSCI331_Group3_Spring2026/EOS_GRP_3_Class_Library/EOS_GRP_3_Class_Library/src/eos_grp_3/README.txt

 ========================================================
 OVERVIEW
 ========================================================
-EOS_GRP_3_Class_Library is a reusable Java JDBC class library built using the Microsoft SQL Server JDBC Driver.
+EOS_GRP_3_Class_Library is a JDBC class library built using Microsoft SQL Server JDBC Driver.
-It connects to the NorthWinds2024Student database and provides a clean, structured interface for performing database operations using the Abstract Factory design pattern.
+It connects to the NorthWinds2024Student database and provides a  interface for performing database operations using the Abstract Factory design pattern.